w3c/wai-fundamentals-overview/content/foundations-course.md

 ## Duration

-The course is designed to take most people about **16-20 hours to complete**.
+The course is designed to take about **16-20 hours to complete** for most people.
 It is listed as 4 weeks of  4-5 hours effort per week.

 It is **self-paced** so you can complete it in a shorter or longer time frame.

 Through at least the first quarter of 2021, the current course will be available via the edX platform.
-We expect to keep an updated version of this course available long term.
+We an updated version of this course to be available long term.

 ## Cost: Free, optional certificate

-{% include_cached blockquote.html class="pull alt-2 right" content="<p>This course is for beginngers &mdash; and also for those who already know some about accessibility and want to broaden their knowledge and perspectives.</p>" source="Shawn Lawton Henry,<br>W3C Accessibility Education and Outreach Coordinator" %}
+{% include_cached blockquote.html class="pull alt-2 right" content="<p>This course is for beginners &mdash; and also for those who already know some about accessibility and want to broaden their knowledge and perspectives.</p>" source="Shawn Lawton Henry,<br>W3C Accessibility Education and Outreach Coordinator" %}

 **The course is free.** The audit option gives you access to all of the content, including the graded assessments.

 Optionally, you can choose to get a **Verified Certificate** for $99 USD to demonstrate successful course completion.

 The Certificate can be printed, listed in resumes, and linked to from online profiles.

 You can start auditing the course now, and later choose to get a Verified Certificate.